Will the Bar Think I'm Guilty if I Hire Ethics Counsel to Defend My Charges?

 I get asked this question fairly often: “If I hire a lawyer to represent me in my disciplinary proceedings, will the Bar see it as an indication that I’m guilty of the charges?”

-It’s a fair question, given that our professional reputation is on the line.
-We want to appear fully cooperative and show we have nothing to hide.
-But is it ultimately the right question?
-Perhaps the better question is, “What is the surest way to get this case dismissed or resolved for the lowest possible sanction?”
-In other words, if hiring an experienced ethics counsel increases your odds that the case will be dismissed or favorably resolved, what does it matter what the Bar’s initial perceptions may be?
+It’s a fair question.
+Our professional reputations are on the line.
+We want to appear fully cooperative and demonstrate that we have nothing to hide.
+But is that ultimately the right question?
+Perhaps the better question is: “What is the surest way to get this case dismissed or resolved for the lowest possible sanction?”
+In other words, if hiring experienced ethics counsel increases your odds of dismissal or a favorable resolution, how much should the Bar’s initial perceptions really matter?

-This is why, although I have extensive experience defending grievances, I would hire my own ethics counsel if I were grieved.
-First, I don’t think the Bar would see it as an indication that I am guilty.
-But more importantly, the stakes are too high to worry about perceptions.
-I would want to ensure that I had the best possible defense to the charges, and self-representation rarely provides this.
+This is precisely why, despite my extensive experience defending grievances, I owuld hire my own ethics counsel if I were ever grieved.
+I do not believe the Bar would interpret that decision as an admission of guilt.
+More importantly, the stakes are too high to allow concerns about appearances to drive strategy.
+I would want the strongest possible defense, and self-representation rarely provides that advantage.

 Laura Popps